 A student enrolled in a 3 unit course such as this should expect to spend on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading, preparing assessments etc).

-- Some teaching activities will be held in week 13.
+- Tutorials are held fortnightly and begin in week 2 and some teaching activities will be held in week 13.

 - The workshops and continuing assessment tasks will build on the experimental design elements of the lecture content